THU-Team-Eureka/EurekAgent/README.md

 ### Highlights

+- **Environment engineering first** — provides strong CLI agents with the resources, constraints, artifacts, budgets, and human interfaces needed for reliable autonomous discovery.
 - **End-to-end research loop** — proposes approaches, implements code, evaluates submissions, and iterates toward better results.
 - **Problem-defined evaluation** — uses your `INSTRUCTION.md`, `SUBMISSION_FORMAT.md`, and private `evaluate.py` as the source of truth.
-- **Isolated execution** — runs agent work and grading in Docker containers for reproducible, sandboxed experiments.
+- **Isolated execution** — runs agent work and grading in separate Docker containers for secure, sandboxed experiments.
-- **Human-in-the-loop friendly** — supports monitoring, snapshots, and optional intervention throughout a run.
+- **Resumable long runs** — flexibly interrupt and resume a run from persisted state.
+- **User-friendly interfaces** — optionally chat with agents through the TUI, and track live cost stats, score evolution, and full session logs in the web monitor.

 <a id="quick-start"></a>
 ## 🚀 Quick Start